-Fixing and installing things around the house isn't just a clever way to save money -- it's also a terrific way to get to know your house and feel self-sufficent.
+Fixing and installing things around the house isn't just a clever way to save money -- it's also a terrific way to get to know your house and feel self-sufficient.
 Not to mention the bragging rights you'll earn.
 From recaulking to unsticking windows, here are 9 simple DIYs for homeowners and renters alike.

 A door can stick for a number of reasons, but most commonly, the frame has shifted or the door has swelled.
 Try these quick fixes: